datanav/docs/technical/wave-hubspot.rst

 Wave Customer to HubSpot Contact
 --------------------------------
-Before any synchronization can take place, a link between a Wave Customer and a HubSpot Contact must be established.
+Every Wave Customer will be synchronized with a HubSpot Contact.

+If a matching HubSpot Contact already exists, the Wave Customer will be merged with the existing one.
+If no matching HubSpot Contact is found, a new HubSpot Contact will be created.

 A Wave Customer will merge with a HubSpot Contact if one of the following property combinations match: